 3. Do all criminal convictions trigger disciplinary action?

-No. The BRN will only initiate disciplinary proceedings if a nurse was convicted of a crime that is “substantially related” to the qualifications, functions, and duties of a registered nurse.3
+No. The BRN will only initiate disciplinary proceedings if you were convicted of a crime that is “substantially related” to the qualifications, functions, and duties of a registered nurse.3

 Examples of such convictions include convictions for the crimes of: